 That was my life when I first left home.
 I was determined to successfully live on my own, and make something of myself.
 I wanted to show the world I was strong.
 I could do anything.
 My then boyfriend (now husband) was one of my roommates, and we made it work.
 We ate a lot of ramen noodles, dealt with a lot of roommate bullshit, and worked a lot of shitty jobs.
 The two of us survived on one minimum wage job while I went to school.
 Then, when I finished school, we traded.
 We had big dreams, and we weren’t going to let anyone stand in the way of them.

-Now, we live in a big, beautiful house with a large yard surrounded by trees that a doctor used to live in (a motherfucking doctor!).
+Now, we live in a big, beautiful house with a large yard surrounded by trees and a ranch rail fence with wire.
 We are debt free (besides the mortgage), own three vehicles, and a hot tub in the backyard.
 We have a wild and spunky son who keeps us laughing, and on our toes.
 We have badass friends who we throw parties often, and our marriage is stronger than ever.
 We both have great jobs, and I am able to follow my dream of helping other women build their confidence, and be damn proud of who they are.

 We should all be damn proud of who we are, and go after what we want.

 If you want something badly enough, you will find a way to make it happen.
 You just have to decide what is most important to you.
 Living in squalor for a few years was rough, but it was also an adventure, and so worth it.
 I have learned so much about myself, and I have grown because of it.
 Priorities.
 Dreams.
 What are yours?